Macron utterly failed to influence Trump.

 Have you noticed how Macron spoke to the press about his Trump handshake?

-He was serious and spoke matter of factly about his tactics.
-Macron revealed all his cards, publicly, and left no room to imagination.
+He was serious and spoke matter-of-factly about his tactics.
+Macron revealed all his cards, publicly, and left no room for imagination.

 Trump instead never reveals his cards.

 He always covers his tracks and raises dust to hide his real moves.